 Social media marketing doesn’t matter.
 Or so says an article on MIT Sloan Management Review:

 I argue that we have reached the same point with social media marketing.
 In terms of competitive advantage, social media marketing simply doesn’t matter.
-Having a presence on Facebook and Twitter is no longer sufficient to provide any source of competitive advantage for companies — not when all of their competitors have a presence on Facebook on Twitter, too.
+Having a presence on Facebook and Twitter is no longer sufficient to provide any source of competitive advantage for companies, perhaps this still works for some niches, like on DAISYSLOTS casino.
+They are using social media marketing just to featured rewards and bonuses — not when all of their competitors have a presence on Facebook on Twitter, too.
+Here you can find the best marketing strategy mistake.

 It’s all in the eye of the beholder